(Back to Massachusetts Haunted Index)

 |3)||Failed to follow up on clues: After receiving a rather odd letter from William, that sort of confessed to the crime, the police didn't follow up and bring William in for questioning.
 William was probably seen as being mentally off-balanced, and was just trying to help Lizzie.
 He hung himself about 8 years after the trial, suggesting that mental illness got the better of him, or perhaps a guilty conscience?|

 After spending 10 months in jail, Lizzie was freed after the acquittal.
 However, she was found guilty in the court of public opinion.
-The townspeople of lizzie believed she was the murderer, and shunned her.
+The townspeople of Fall River believed she was the murderer, and shunned her.
 Lizzie and Emma received their full inheritance, because the new will had mysteriously disappeared.
 Lizzie and her sister Emma decided to rent out their family home, and move up to a more classy neighborhood, buying a mansion, that they called Maplecroft.
 They had no trouble living with-in their new wealth, instead of living a restricted life, way under their financial means.

-Finally free from her father's tyrannical presence, Lizzie, who loved the arts, started to associate with people that her father wouldn't of tolerated; traveling artists and performers, inviting them to stay at Maplecroft and perform for her.
+Finally free from her father's tyrannical presence, Lizzie, who loved the arts, started to associate with people that her father wouldn't have tolerated; traveling artists and performers, inviting them to stay at Maplecroft and perform for her.
 This didn't sit well with Emma, who shared her father's views about the arts.
 After a huge fight with Lizzie, Emma forever broke ties with her sister, and moved to New Hampshire.
 Lizzie continued to live at Maplecroft until she died in 1927.
 Despite all the relationship issues and murder, the whole family, including Sarah, Andrew's first wife, and a child that had died, were buried together in the Borden plot in Oak Grove Cemetery.

 In 1918, the Borden home, the place of unsolved crimes was sold to a private family.
 The house was used as a private family home throughout the years, living with the problem of lookie-loos, wanting to see the scene of the crime.
 Since 1948, this home had been in the McGinn Family line.
 When the McGinns inherited the Borden home from a grandmother, they decided to take advantage of people's curiosity.
 The McGinns renovated and restored the mansion to look just like it did when the Bordens lived there.
 They set the antique-era furniture up exactly the way it was on that infamous day in August.
 In 1996, they opened it up as Lizzie Borden Bed and breakfast, hoping to get members of the public to pay to stay and look around;Finding a way of making a long-time annoyance into a way of making a living.
 People were indeed ready to spend the night and learn about the murders.